gentinettagian/complexity_of_qsvms/README.md

 * https://github.com/gentinettagian/qiskit-machine-learning.git
 * https://github.com/gentinettagian/qiskit-terra.git

-and added separately using `pip install -e`.
+and installed separately using `pip install -e`.

 If you wish to regenerate the plots, you will additionaly require matplotlib and latex to be installed.